timothyryeyn-cupa/quiz/README.md

 - `useQuiz()` - Access quiz context in components
 - `setActivityOrder()` - Navigate to a specific activity
 - `nextQuestionOrRound()` - Move to the next question or round
+- `nextRoundQuestion()` - Move to the next question within a round
+- `resetRoundQuestions()` - Reset the current round to the first question
-- `resetQuiz()` - Reset the quiz to its initial state
+- `resetAnswers()` - Reset all answers in the quiz
+- `answerCurrentQuestion()` - Record an answer for the current question

 ## Routing

 The application uses React Router v7 with the following routes:

 - `/` - Home page
-- `/activity/:order` - Activity page showing questions (with dynamic parameter)
+- `/activity/:activityOrder` - Activity page showing questions (with dynamic parameter)
 - `/results` - Results page after completing activities

 ## Models

 The app is structured around object-oriented models:

-- `Quiz` - Top-level container for all activities
+- `Quiz` - Top-level container for all activities with methods to retrieve activities by order
-- `Activity` - Contains questions or rounds
+- `Activity` - Contains questions or rounds (as `QuestionOrRound` type)
-- `Question` - Individual question with stimulus and answer
+- `Question` - Individual question with stimulus, feedback, and correct answer
-- `Round` - Group of related questions
+- `Round` - Group of related questions with its own title
+- `QuizSession` - Manages the state of a quiz attempt including user answers

 ## Customizing Quizzes